MHordecki/LogPy/README.rst

     log('debug')('Hello World!')

-Voilà!
+Voila!
 LogPy instances are callable.
 To output a log, call log "twice" - in first call pass all tags of the log, and everything passed to the second one will be considered a part of the message.
 The example will output logs to the standard error output.
 Easy, isn't it?